Kalecia24824/Kalecia24824/README.md

 ---

-## 🌸 What I Do
+## 🌸 My Work
-These are the things I want to do:
+These are things I am working towards:
 - 📚 Pursue a career in Library & Information Science
 - 💻 Build beautiful front-end projects as a creative hobby
 - 🎨 Design with a celestial aesthetic using tools like Procreate & Affinity